Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.config.md

         aconfig.write_config "aka.TestScript", "Settings", { 20 }
     \unwrap!
 ```
 This code will first calls `aconfig.read_config` with `aka.TestScript` and `Settings`.
-When you call aka.config functions with two strings, aka.config will treat the first string as the folder name, so the config file in this case will be `?config/aka.TestScript/Settings.json`.
+When aka.config functions is called with two strings, aka.config will treat the first string as the folder name and the second string as the config name, so the config file in this case will be `?config/aka.TestScript/Settings.json`.
-And then if the config read successfully (literally `:andThen`), it will validate if the config is malformatted. `function(config) if type(config[1]) == number then return ok(config) else return err("[aka.TestScript] Invalid config") end end` checks if the first item in the config table is a number and then return either an Ok with the config table, or an Err with the error message.
+And then (literally `:andThen`) if the config reads successfully, the inline function will validate if the config is malformed. `function(config) if type(config[1]) == number then return ok(config) else return err("[aka.TestScript] Invalid config") end end` checks if the first item in the config table is a number and then return either an Ok with the config table, or an Err with the error message `Invalid Config`.
-If any error occurs during the previous two steps, this `:orElseOther` will capture it, and call `aconfig.write_config` with `aka.TestScript`, `Settings`, and the default setting which in this case is `{ 20 }` to save the default setting to file. `aconfig.write_config` will return Ok with the config written if it runs successfully, which conveniently is what we exatly want.
+If any error occurs during the previous two steps, this `:orElseOther` will capture it, and call `aconfig.write_config` with `aka.TestScript`, `Settings`, and the default setting which in this case is `{ 20 }` to save the default setting to file. `aconfig.write_config` will return Ok with the config written if it runs successfully, which conveniently is what we want to feed into the next step.
 At last, we will `unwrap` the `Result` object either from the validation step or from the `aconfig.write_config` step, assigning the final config table to `config`.

 ### Builtin JSON editor